Gilsabo/Gilsabo/README.md

 ## Hi there 👋, I'm Gil!
 a **Full Stack Developer** based in Vienna, Austria.

 - 👩🏻‍💻 I’m **currently working on** [tennisflow](https://github.com/Gilsabo/tennisflow), a React and Next.js application for tennis enthusiasts.
-The platform facilitates the upload of personal videos, fostering a community where users can exchange constructive feedback with their peers, collectively working towards improvement.
+The app allows users the upload of tennis training videos, fostering a community where users can exchange constructive feedback with their peers, collectively working towards improvement.
 - 🔧 I'm currently developing with **JavaScript, TypeScript, React, Next.js, Node.js and PosgreSQL**, but 🧠 I am always learning new technologies and growing my tech stack.
 - 🌱 Passionate about tennis, food, and languages.